 James founded Centurion Running in 2010.
 Having been fortunate enough to race frequently across both the UK and the World at that point he wanted to bring the supported style of racing he had enjoyed so much elsewhere to the UK.
 Since the initial North Downs Way events in 2011, he has race directed all bar one of our events, the Autumn 100 which he enjoyed from the other side of the table as a runner instead.
-He set up the Centurion Coaching arm in 2012 which has now grown to a team of five.
+He set up the Centurion Coaching arm in 2012 which has now grown to a team of seven.
 And added the Centurion Store in 2013 as the demand grew for quality gear, apparel and footwear relevant to our trail and ultra scene here in the UK.
 He is a passionate runner himself, having competed in ultras since 2006.
 His proudest moments coming as he represented Team GB at the 24hr format in 2016 and 2018.

 Nici is in charge of many areas of Centurion.
 Her background was as a volunteer as early as 2012, but she quickly progressed to join the staff team where she has grown increasingly pivotal ever since.
 She co-ordinates all of our volunteers for the events, ensuring that over the course of the year, almost a thousand people are in the right place at the right time and are armed with all of the details to empower them to help our runners in the best way possible.
 On race day you will find her in charge of the registration and finish line teams.
 Day to day Nici handles most of the communication via our info email account.
 Dealing with the majority of requests and questions we get fielded from all groups - a huge task.
 Harking back to her old 'day job' Nici is also in charge of all of the Health and Safety protocols and Risk Assessments.
 She's also involved with our store, keeping the back end of our website updated with the latest products and managing brand accounts.
 Her enthusiasm also stems from her own running background, with her personal favourite the Lakeland 50 which she has finished multiple times.